ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

-Now continue in the browser (example https://10.1.1.89:8006).
+Now it continues in the browser (example https://10.1.1.89:8006).
 First, however, a warning is displayed.
 This is due to the fact that a self-signed certificate was generated during installation, which of course is not known to the browser.
 You can safely ignore this message at this point - the connection is encrypted via HTTPS in any case.
-The message itself is browser dependent.
+The message itself depends on the browser.
 In this example, click **Advanced** and then click **Continue to 10.1.1.89(unsafe)**

 <details><summary>privacy error</summary>